readandprogress/reading.is-a.dev/_posts/Guides/2024-05-31-my-habit-tracking-system-using-todo.txt.md

 excerpt: Todo.txt has everything you need for tracking tasks.
 But its syntax is quite expansive and easy to grasp.
 So, I made my own habit tracking system using its specifications and I call it Habits.txt
 ---

+## Addendum 2024-07-18

+Quick update!
+I recently discovered another system by the name of Habits.txt.
+This tool is created by fellow GitHub user [@estebanthi](https://github.com/estebanthi) and is much more comprehensive and just better than the system I hastily put together.
+There's no need for a bash script, and he even developed a nice CLI tool as well!
+I highly recommend using his system instead if you're looking for a plain-text alternative for tracking habits.
+It's what I personally use now and absolutely love it!

+Initially, I shared my system because I couldn't find any plain-text alternatives at that time.
+This post was written in early to mid-May, and back then, I hadn't come across any other plain-text systems based on todo.txt for habit tracking.
+It seems that around mid-May, estebanthi released his habits.txt version, so I must have missed it!

+Although our systems are different, I regret not noticing his sooner!
+Please disregard this post and give estebanthi's [habits.txt](https://github.com/estebanthi/habits.txt) a try immediately!
+I believe it's exactly what you're looking for!

+If, by any chance, you are reading this estebanthi.
+Thank you so much for creating such an indispensable tool!
+It's quite remarkable that we both had similar ideas around the same time.
+Life works in mysterious ways.

+I will keep this post as it is, as it is part of my blog's history and If anyone comes across this post, I can gently guide them in the right direction!

 I've been using todo.txt [^1]; a special syntax for structuring tasks in a plain text file for a while, and so far I've really been digging its simplicity!
 I follow the file-over-app philosophy as best as I can, and having my to-dos in a simple .txt file is another way I don't depend on an unnecessary app, in my opinion.

 While Todo.txt is great at what it sets out to do, I can't help but wonder what else it is capable of?
 This came into practice when I started tracking my habits a few months back.
 I tried multiple methods: pen and paper, a habit tracker app, a table in a markdown file.
 But none of them felt right.
 That is until I experimented with tracking them on my todo.txt file, and it worked surprisingly well!